All you need to know about blepharitis

 • Feeling like there is something in the eye

-A person might feel like there is something in their eye even if there isn’t anything.
+A person might feel like something is in their eye even if nothing is.

 • Sensitivity to light